exercism/problem-specifications/workflows/README.md

 ### Determine the steps

 - `bin/fetch-configlet`: don't need this anymore when using `configlet.yml` workflow
-- `bin/configlet lint .`: don't need this anymore when using `configlet.yml` workflow
+- `bin/configlet lint`: don't need this anymore when using `configlet.yml` workflow
 - `bin/build.sh`: single script that does everything

 ### Prepare the "scripts"